BND Hamburger Icon

 4. Check your bias.

-There are two sides to every story.
+There are two sides to every story, so stay open-minded and patient when exploring others’ perspectives.
 “Your perception of the issue may not match the other person’s lived experience,” Blake said.

-Acknowledging your bias can help, especially if you’re in a position of power based on your race or gender.
+Acknowledging your bias can help, especially if you’re in a position of power based on your race, gender or other components of your identity.

-“I’ve had people [be] intimidated by the way that I look,” Blake said.
+“I’ve had people [be] intimidated by the way that I look,” Blake shared.
 For example, in her professional experience, she previously had supervisors make assumptions based on her identity, which prevented both of them from communicating effectively with each other.
-[Related: Is Subconscious Bias Affecting Your Hiring Decisions?]
+[Read related article: Is Subconscious Bias Affecting Your Hiring Decisions?]

 5. Invite discussion.

-“Making too many assumptions can hold the conversation back,” Blake said.
+Again, an open mind is crucial to effective professional feedback.
+“Making too many assumptions can hold the conversation back,” Blake warned.

 To combat assumptions, initiate a discussion with the other person.
-Don’t make the conversation one-sided – hear the other person out.
-After all, you don’t know what outside stressors they carry every single day.
+Don’t make the conversation one-sided; hear the other person out.
+After all, you don’t know what outside stressors they carry every day.

 6. Follow through.

-“At the end of the day, what you feel is not wrong, because it exists,” Blake said.
+“At the end of the day, what you feel is not wrong because it exists,” Blake explained.

-Strive to ingrain both positive and constructive feedback in your office culture to normalize both receiving and providing feedback and to make the process less anxiety-inducing.
+Striving to ingrain both positive and constructive feedback into your company culture will normalize professional, open communication and make the process less anxiety-inducing.

 TipTip